bward2/react-demo/README.md

 # react-demo

-Simple app to tinker around with React
+Simple app to tinker around with React!
+Created with `npx create-react-app react-demo --template redux-typescript`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.